Author: Marie Lu

 The different perspectives in this book really bring a lot of backstory to the book.
 It is told mainly from Adelina’s point of view, but Teren and Enzo also share a bit of their stories.
 I really enjoyed reading about Teren’s motives for killing off the Elites and why Enzo enjoys Adelina’s presence so much.
 I have always loved books that share every side to a story, so I am really glad that The Young Elites has this feature.

-The Young Elites is an action-packed novel with plenty of flawed characters and many different perspectives.
+The Young Elites by Marie Lu is an action-packed novel with plenty of flawed characters and many different perspectives.
 Fans of Shatter Me by Tahereh Mafi would really enjoy The Young Elites, as both books contain characters with different abilities.
 I am kicking myself for not getting around to reading this book sooner, as I enjoyed it so much!